 With a plate of sausage in front of me and hearing the German language spoken around me, it really felt to me like I was back in Germany, yet remembering the speck and drinking the wine, it was clear I was still in Italy.

-Partway through the meal, the owner of the home and chief farmer extraordinaire gave us and other diners who asked a tour of the various rooms where the wine is made and the slaughter, smoking, and aging take place.
+Partway through the meal, the owner of the home and chief farmer extraordinaire gave us and other diners, who asked, a tour of the various rooms where the wine was made and the slaughter, smoking, and aging took place.
 It really blew me away how much work was involved and how incredibly local and fresh my meal had been.

 All around us, tables full of people laughed, played cards, and drank the young wine – somewhere in the aging process between grape juice and wine, but still very much fermented.

 The meal finished with pastry and the crown jewel: roasted chestnuts.
 As is typical with me, I did not photograph dessert because I tend to eat it before thinking.
 Who feels me on that one?

 Though a longer meal than I’m typically used to, I really enjoyed this Thanksgiving feast and was happy to have discovered this truly unique, special corner of Italy.

 Have you ever celebrated Thanksgiving in another country?
 What were the biggest differences?